skbormann/stata-tools/sgpv/README.md

 * Version 0.90 : Initial Github release

 ### sgpvalue
+* Version 1.05  01.11.2020:
+  * Fixed a bug in an input check which made it impossible to use missing values as input for one-sided intervals
+  * Fixed a bug which set delta incorrectly when calculating the deltagap for one-sided intervals.
 * Version 1.04  01.07.2020:
 	* Added/improved support matrices as inputs for options "esthi" and "estlo".
 	* Noshow-option now works as expected.